vitroid/TileCycles/README.md

 Tile an even graph with cycles.
 It is the core part of [GenIce2](https://github.com/vitroid/GenIce) to make a hydrogen-disordered ice structure.

+The contents are now moved to the [GenIce-core](https://github.com/genice-dev/GenIce-core) repository.

 ## What is the tiling by cycles?